dillon-bostwick/SharkBatch/README.md

 ##Compatibility
 I built everything in OS X El Capitan.

-Update: Compiler on the Fedora machines still can't get <thread> and <chrono>, need to update with libstdc++, this is only a problem in the Scheduler.cpp file.
+Update: Compiler on the Fedora machines still can't include thread and chrono, need to update with libstdc++, this is only a problem in the Scheduler.cpp file.

 Other than that, everything else compiles with both g++ and clang++ in OSX and in Fedora